-Nevada personal injury law includes a subcategory that covers intentional torts, which are wrongful actions that cause harm to others and that are done purposefully.
+The intentional tort definition in Nevada personal injury law includes wrongful actions that cause harm to others and that are done purposefully.
 Unlike actions that are the result of negligence, intentional torts must include an element of intent.
 Many intentional torts may be prosecuted criminally in addition to civil actions that may be filed against the defendants.
 There are several types of intentional torts, including fraud, assault, battery, conversion, trespassing, and false imprisonment.

 What Are Intentional Torts?

 Intentional torts are wrongful actions that are committed by people intentionally that result in harm to others.
 Torts are civil wrongs and may be based on negligence or intentional acts.
 Negligence actions differ from intentional torts because they do not require the actors to have acted with any type of intent.
 Intentional torts fall under personal injury law and may be prosecuted as civil actions.
 These claims may be filed at the same time as criminal actions that are filed against the defendants for the same conduct.

 Why File Civil Tort Claims?

 People often choose to file personal injury claims even when criminal charges have been filed.
 Under the criminal law, the prosecution has a very high burden to prove that the defendants committed every element of the offenses with which they are charged beyond a reasonable doubt.
 This high burden of proof makes it more difficult to prove the guilt of the defendants under the criminal law.
 As a result, some cases may not be filed by the prosecution, and the defendants may be found not guilty in others.